crux/enttec-dmx-usb-pro-tools/README.markdown

-# ENTTEX DMX USB PRO Tools
+# ENTTEC DMX USB PRO Tools

 The ENTTEC DMX USB PRO is a cost efficient device to control DMX from the convinience of your USB port.
 The __enttec-dmx-usb-pro-tools__ gem is a